novahub-network/.github/profile/README.md

 ### Our Core Repositories
 While we have many repositories, here are a few key places to start:
 * app: The core source code for the NovaHub application.
-* docs: The source for our documentation site.
+* api: The source code for the NovaHub API and services.
-* website: The source for our main landing page.
+* website: The source for our landing page and documentation site.
 ---------------------------------------------------------------
 We are committed to fostering an open and welcoming environment.
 Please read our [Contribution Guide](../CONTRIBUTING.md) and [Code of Conduct Guide](../CODE_OF_CONDUCT.md) before participating.